 19. Subsequently, the Chair of GRSP invited some of the key parties to the discussions in AC.3 and development of the proposal to a meeting on 23 April 2021.
 Present at the meeting were representatives of Canada, the European Commission, Germany, Japan, the Netherlands, South Korea, the United Kingdom and the United States (US), as well as the UN Secretary for GRSP.
 At the meeting, the US presented further information regarding its concerns with amendment 3, while Germany presented material supporting the targeting method changes.
 During the discussions, it was noted that the US concerns focused on loss of testable area, while the German presentation focused on repeatability, reproducibility and consistency with established legislative interpretation and practice in the EU.
 The group agreed that further discussion could lead to an ultimate resolution of how to balance these competing concerns in an amendment that all parties could agree on.
 The group also discussed the possibility that the differences could be the result of differing enforcement systems.

-20. Further meetings could not be arranged prior to the May session of GRSP, though the US and Germany, providing the EU perspective, continued to exchange information by email.
+20. Further meetings could not be arranged prior to the May session of GRSP, though the US and Germany, providing the EU perspective, continued to exchange information by on line.

-21. At the May session of GRSP, the US representative summarize the events since WP.29, and expressed her countries’ belief that a reengagement in further dialogue on the issues could lead to an eventual amendment that could be agreed to by all parties.
+21. At the May session of GRSP, the US representative summarize the events since WP.29, and expressed her country’s belief that a reengagement in further dialogue on the issues could lead to an eventual amendment that would be agreed to by all parties.
 She further noted, that this would be a preferred outcome from a harmonization perspective, as pedestrian safety was a renewed priority in her country.
 She therefore asked that GRSP form a Task Force to continue these discussions, and request that WP.29 further delay the vote on the pending amendment until its work is finished.

 22. During the May session of GRSP, the US representative also made note of two additional pending amendments to gtr No. 9 that could potentially affect the headform test zone and indicated a single amendment on this issue would be preferred to separate amendments.
 The GRSP agreed the Task Force could consider these issues if it did not delay the work on amendment 33.